Models of Care Toolkit

 Patients in rural and remote communities often travel great distances to access cancer services.
 In some cases, patients are forced to make treatment decisions based on factors such as the ability to arrange childcare for long periods of time, or to take extended time off work.

-Using virtual care and digital health solutions to replace clinic visits, when appropriate, reduces the burden of treatment on patients and caregivers.
-It makes it more efficient for patients to manage medical appointments and monitor their health, as well as minimizes challenges experienced when accessing care.
+Appropriate use of virtual care and digital health solutions reduces the burden of treatment on patients and caregivers.
+It is more efficient for patients to manage medical appointments, monitor their health, and reduces challenges to access care.
 Virtual clinics can also slow the spread of secondary infections for cancer patients by keeping them out of high-risk areas such as waiting rooms.
-Optimizing care solutions that take advantage of existing infrastructure and IT resources such as home consultations or follow-up can help improve access to the best care.

 Digital health solutions – helping patients in real time

-Digital health solutions present an opportunity to address unmet needs in the prevention or management of adverse events in patients with cancer including:
+Digital health solutions such as patient-facing software applications present an opportunity to address unmet needs in the prevention or management of adverse events in patients with cancer including:

 - Increased communication between patients, providers and their communities